 FS: First, let’s remember that most African states gained independence in the 1960s.
 But independence is different from decoloniality.
 Decolonization means realizing that the processes of domination and asymmetry have not changed so much and that they are now organized through economic and political relationships.
 One of the challenges is to deconstruct all the implicit or explicit tactics of domination that exist even in forms of knowledge and speech and in languages.
 At the same time, we forget that all societies persist over time by transmitting their intellectual and cultural capital, or else, logically, they would not survive.
 In other words, societies possess endogenous knowledge that they have transmitted to succeeding generations.
 We cannot neglect these forms of knowledge under the simple pretext that the academy fails to acknowledge them.
 We are missing something fundamental in our theory of global knowledge, which is too strongly shaped by Northern and Westernized epistemologies and therefore accords much too little space to epistemologies of the South, of Africa, Asia, and Latin America.
 In our epistemology of today, we must come to see these forms of knowledge as resources.

-This Essay was first published in the latest C& Print Issue #7.
+This Interview was first published in the latest C& Print Issue #7.
 Read the full magazine here.